-Something to draw with.
 A pencil is enough!
 A pen from your desk works fine.
 But color is good, too.
 Oil pastels are awesome and don’t cost a lot.
 Crayola crayons are inexpensive and have served kids since 1903, when the first box of 8 debuted.
-The point is to draw, not to have the fanciest crayons or all the colors of the universe or even the most ecological materials. $30 Stockmar crayons don’t make you a better artist.
+The point is to draw, not to have the fanciest crayons or all the colors of the universe or even the most ecological materials.

 Where and How to Get Kids Art Supplies on a Budget

-There are a lot of art supplies you can make yourself, most with ingredients you already have around the house, such as flour, salt, food coloring, cornstarch, vinegar, etc. So, if you have more time than money, make some art supplies!
-And get the kids involved—the making is as much fun as the using.
+There are a lot of art supplies you can make yourself.
+And most include ingredients you already have around the house, such as flour, salt, food coloring, cornstarch, vinegar, etc. So, if you have the time, make some art supplies!
+And get the kids involved — the making is as much fun as the using.

-Second-hand.
 You’d be surprised at what you can pick up at yard sales or thrift shops.
 Or even for free.
-It’s the luck of the draw, but I’ve found some great arts and crafts supplies this way.
+It’s the luck of the draw, but we’ve found some great arts and crafts supplies this way.

-Use coupons.
 If you have a large arts and crafts supply store such as Michael’s, AC Moore, or Joann’s nearby, use their coupons when you shop.
-Most have great coupons (like 40-50% off an item) on their website, in the paper, or through a free app you can download to your smartphone.
+Most have great coupons (like 40-50% off an item) on their website, in the paper, or through a free app you can download to your phone.
 And many take competitors’ coupons as well.

 Any other ideas?
 Please share!